barichd/brailleorch/borframework.md

 Left of music (default)
 Above system

-Section head format (radio button)
+Section heading (radio button)
 Section only (section number)
 Measure only (measure number)
 Section and measure (default, plus number of first measure, no space and number sign.
 See next control)
 Section and measure range (section number, space, measure range)
+Complex (section number, space, measure range, space, page sign, page number, dot #c, staff number)
-These are 4 classical head styles of a section.
+These are 5 classical heading styles of section-by-section format.
+If more than one staff are indicated, staff ranges are separated by dots 36.

-Section+measure format (radio button)
+Section + measure format (radio button)
 Section uper-celled
 Measure upper-celled (default)

-Section+measure range format (radio button)
+Section + measure range format (radio button)
 Section uper-celled (default)
-Measure upper-celled
+Measure range upper-celled

-These two numbers are often in different type, one upper-celled while the other lower-celled.
+Put measure numbers within music (checkbox, default unchecked)

+If checked, measure numbers (without number sign) will be placed between measures, and every measure needs an octave sign.

 Use system number as section number (checkbox, default unchecked)
 It uses system number on a print page for section number.
 So if a new page is here, the section number will return to 1.

+Put system-change signs when not sectioned by systems (checkbox, default unchecked)
+The change system sign is dots 25,123.

 Place blank line between sections (checkbox, default unchecked)
-See previous explanation.

 Key signature placement: no Before part prefix
 Other options of key and time signatures are the same as previous two formats.